 Growing Your Engineering Team?
 Embrace the Rewrite

-Published over 3 years ago.
+Published about 5 years ago.

 Dan Abramov recently had a good thread on the resistance programmers have to touching production code that has been working for awhile.